 LACC has nine Career and Academic Pathways that can help you explore related programs of study.
-Each of the pathways contains a group of programs offered at LACC that share common themes or require common skills.
+If you are uncertain of your educational or career goals, our degrees and certificates are organized into Career and Academic Pathways (CAPs) that can help you narrow down your search.
 Our Career and Academic Pathways are: